 If you know someone who is being cyberbullied help them to get help.
 The website 'Bullying no way' could be helpful http://www.bullyingnoway.com.au/

 How to keep yourself safe

 If you want to join a social network like Facebook:

-- Never give your password to anyone!
+- Don't give your password out to others.

 - Only allow people who are your real friends onto your friends list.

 - Don't post anything which could be used to embarrass you.

 - Don't do anything or say anything online that you wouldn't normally do or say.

 - Protect your friends' privacy by not posting anything about them without their permission.
 Ask them to protect your privacy too.